tabad/fusioninventory-agent-windows-installer/NSIS/FusionInventory-Agent/Doc/fusioninventory-agent_windows_installer_en.md

 :   Save the result of Inventory task as HTML instead of XML.
 (By default:
     `No`)

-    > *This option will be deprecated in the next FIAWI 2.4.0*

 `/httpd`{#httpd}
 :   This option is the opposite of `/no-httpd`.